callstack/reassure/.changeset/angry-moles-bake.md

 '@callstack/reassure-compare': minor
 ---

-Validate performance results files input to compare package
+Validate format of performance results files when loading for comparison